- A collaboration fic by Wax and Keitaro Hirochi, inspired by Sword Art Online.

 - Foil: To the original arc of STRATA, mostly due to there being a true villain and thus morality is firmly established.

-- Hard Work Hardly Works: In the end, the victories in this arc don't really depend on skill.
+- Hard Work Hardly Works: In the end, the victories in this arc don't really depend on in-game skill.

 - Mood Whiplash: From the end of the Challenge's stress, to relief after it's over, to instant panic when MICHIKA is kidnapped and the STRATA servers are locked.